kk7nc/RMDL/README.rst

 Reuters-21578
 -------------

--This dataset contains 21,578 documents with 90 categories.
+- This dataset contains 21,578 documents with 90 categories.

 Import Packages
 ~~~~~~~~~~~~~~~